depeperwinkel

 Our packaging

-We supply this product in a practical 128ml twist-off jar (clear glass) and in bags.
-For smaller quantities, we use laminated stand-up pouches with a ziplock closure, made of PET and PE.
-The bag is approximately 90% recyclable and can be collected with your plastic waste.
+We supply this product in a practical twist-off jar (clear glass) of 128ml and in bags.
+For smaller quantities we use laminated stand-up pouches with ziplock closure, made of PET and PE.
+The bag is approximately 90% recyclable and is collected with the plastic.

-Our two-layer bio-based kraft bags consist of A layer of 60-gram kraft paper and 80-micron PLA plastic.
+Our two-layer bio-based kraft bags consist of a layer of 60 gram kraft paper and 80 micron PLA plastic.
 This bag is 100% biodegradable and can be placed in the green bin.

 We use our aluminum bags for packaging larger quantities.
 These three-layer bags are made of laminated 12 micron PET, 7 micron aluminum and 60 micron PE.
-This combination makes it impossible to fully recycle the bags.
-These bags should be disposed of with other waste.
+This combination makes it not possible to fully recycle the bags.
+These bags must be presented with the other waste.

-The test tubes are made of PS plastic, have a diameter of 16 millimeters, and a length of 100 millimeters.
+The test tubes are made of PS plastic, have a diameter of 16 millimeters and a length of 100 millimeters.
 The caps are made of LDPE.

 Share